-&lt;sup>12 While recruiters may offer to provide this service, they may have a self-interest in the conclusion.
+13 While recruiters may offer to provide this service, they may have a self-interest in the conclusion.
 Most organizations will prefer to evaluate enforceability themselves.

-&lt;sup>13 As already noted, however, the new employer will need to balance the need to be clear about the duties of the new position against the need to be circumspect about disclosing its own trade secrets to a candidate who is not yet-and may not become-an employee.
+14 As already noted, however, the new employer will need to balance the need to be clear about the duties of the new position against the need to be circumspect about disclosing its own trade secrets to a candidate who is not yet-and may not become-an employee.